Thomas Jefferson High School for Science and Technology: 2020 Admissions policy changes

+Coalition for TJ v.
+Fairfax County School Board

-In March 2021, the Coalition for TJ, an advocacy group opposed to the changes and represented by the Pacific Legal Foundation, sued the Fairfax County school board, alleging that the 2020 changes to the admissions process discriminated against Asian Americans.
+In March 2021, the Coalition for TJ, an advocacy group opposed to the changes and represented by the Pacific Legal Foundation, sued the Fairfax County school board, alleging that the changes to the admissions process discriminated against Asian Americans.

 In February 2022, judge Claude M. Hilton of the United States District Court for the Eastern District of Virginia ruled in Coalition for TJ v.
 Fairfax County School Board in the Coalition for TJ's favor and ordered the school to return to the previous admissions process.
 The school board appealed the decision to the United States Court of Appeals for the Fourth Circuit and in March 2022 that court issued a stay on the order that allowed the school to continue the new admissions process while the case was pending.
 The Supreme Court of the United States rejected a request to vacate the stay in April 2022.
 The case was heard in the court of appeals on September 16, 2022, and decided on May 23, 2023.
 The Fourth Circuit, by a 2 to 1 vote, reversed the district court and restored the new admission plan.
 The Fourth Circuit's decision was appealed to the Supreme Court, but the Supreme Court rejected to review the case on February 20, 2024 with Justice Clarence Thomas and Justice Samuel Alito dissenting from the denial.

+Asian admissions at TJHSST, % change from previous year.

+Virginia Attorney General investigation

+An investigation from the office of then-Virginia Attorney General, Jason Miyares, found that the school had violated the rights of, and discriminated against Asian American students.
+It published internal messages from the Fairfax County School Board such as: